How to Make Homemade Detroit-Style Pizza

 - If you have a straight-sided vessel, transfer the dough to it; then cover it with a tea towel or bowl cover and set aside to rise at room temperature (70ºF/21ºC) for 4 to 8 hours (the time will vary depending on the time of year, the strength of your starter, and the temperature of your kitchen) or until the dough has roughly doubled in volume.
 (A straight-sided vessel makes monitoring the bulk fermentation especially easy because it allows you to see when your dough has truly doubled.)

 - Turn the dough out onto a work surface and shape into a rough ball.
 I like to do this without flour, but use flour as needed — the dough will be sticky.
 Use the pinkie-edges of your hands to pinch the dough underneath to create a ball.
-Skip to preparing the pan for baking.
+Skip to preparing the pan.

-- Grease the pan with the tablespoon of softened butter.
-Pour 1 tablespoon of olive oil into the center.
+- Grease a 10×14-inch pan with the tablespoon of softened butter.
+Pour 1 teaspoon of olive oil into the center.
 Place the dough ball in the pan and turn to coat.
-Let rest 30 – 60 minutes.
+Let rest for 3 to 4 hours.
 With lightly oiled hands, stretch the dough to fit the pan.
-You may not get it all the way to the edges.
-When the dough resists, let it rest again, for 5 to 10 minutes or so; then stretch it to the edges.
+Let the dough rest again for 1 hour.

 Top the pizza:

-- If you have a Baking Steel or pizza stone, place it on a rack in the lower third of your oven, and heat your oven to 500ºF.
-Finish topping the pizza: spread the 1/2 cup of tomato sauce evenly over the top.
+- Finish topping the pizza: spread the 1/2 cup of tomato sauce evenly over the top.
 Spread the pepperoni evenly over the surface.
 If you are using pickled jalapeños, scatter them evenly over the pizza, keeping in mind heat tolerance — they make the pizza very spicy.
-Let the topped pizza rest at room temperature for at least one hour before baking.

 Bake the pizza:

-- Transfer pizza to the oven and place on heated Baking Steel or pizza stone for 15 minutes or until the edges look very caramelized — nearly burnt.
+- Transfer pizza to the oven for 10 minutes or until the edges are caramelized to your liking.
 Remove the pan from the oven and let the pizza rest for 5 minutes in the pan.
-Run a paring knife or spatula around the pan’s edges.
+Carefully run a paring knife or spatula around the pan’s edges.
 Then, carefully remove the entire pizza from the pan, transferring it to a cutting board.
 If you are using the honey, drizzle it over top.
 Cut the pizza into 12 pieces and serve.

 - Prep Time: 24 hours